serverfarmer/sf-apache/README.md

-sf-apache extension provides unified Apache 2.2 configuration for small production servers.
+sf-apache22-server extension provides unified Apache 2.2 configuration for small production servers.
 It is compatible with the following operating systems:

 - Debian 4.x (Etch)
 - Debian 5.x (Lenny)